 - Untreated cavities.

-- An old filling with a crack or leak.
+- An old filling with a crack or leak (micro-leakage).

 - Receding gums that expose the tooth’s roots.

-- Frequently eating acidic foods or drinking acidic liquids.
+- Frequently having acidic foods or drinking acidic liquids.

 - Tooth Decay or infection.